 - Legal Institutions and their Regulation

 B. Legal Method components

 This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
 If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A.

 This course replaces the following course(s): .
 Students who have successfully completed are not eligible to enrol in LAWS1001A.

 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.

-In Term Test: Open Book Examination: Legal System - Problem Solving
+Formal Examination: Open Book Examination: Legal System - Problem Solving and Legal Institutions

 Face to Face On Campus 1 hour(s) per Week for Full Term

 Face to Face On Campus 2 hour(s) per Week for Full Term